pjambet/blog/content/posts/toy-redis-clojure.md

 This is similar to what we looked at in the previous section, with more handling of the various elements of a command.

-We start the same way, by creating a `go` block, in which we continuously loop over the `hash-map` that will store all the server's data.
+We start the same way, by creating a `go` block, in which we continuously loop over the hash map that will store all the server's data.
 What follows in the `let` call is a sequence of operations to process the command we received from the client through `command-channel`.

 We pass the `command`, `key`, `value` & `chan-resp` variables to `process-command`, which we'll look at next, and we then extract two variables from whatever it returns, `new-db` & `response`. `new-db` is what we pass to `recur` to maintain the inner state of the database on the server. `response` is what we send back to the client through the `channel` that was included in the `request` hash map.